-Beginning in 2014, Invisible Residue is an ongoing series of performances, recordings, videos, images and workshops, all of which are aimed at reshaping our everyday experiences of infrared energy.
+Beginning in 2014, Invisible Residue is an ongoing series of performances, recordings, images and workshops, all of which are aimed at reshaping our everyday experiences of infrared energy.
 Each work uses remote control handsets for common devices (such as TVs, video projectors, VCRs and so on) recasting them not as controllers but as producers and projectors of pulsing, digitally encoded infrared.

 Pulse Code Sprites (2020), infrared radiation registered visible using flatbed scanner.